packersblogger/packersblogger.github.io/_posts/2019-11-6-stevespicksweek10.md

 ## **Oakland Raiders** (1.5,+105) | -115 | u(48.5,-105)
 11-07-2019 18:20:00 MST

+**My Pick: San Diego**

+Both teams are quietly pretty good.
+The Chargers just have more talent and it’s finally playing half way decent as evidenced by them embarrassing the Packers last week.
+Phillip is still fully capable of doing the same stupid shit he always does about 8 games a year (see game vs Pittsburgh this year), but I really have grown to not like Derek Carr.
+Despite Jon Gruden creating a system where even Carr can look like a capable QB, I think the San Diego defense continues it’s play from last week and makes Derek cry again – which as you remember happened when he snapped his leg in half a few years back.
+His teammates loved seeing his tears and even went as far to make fun of him in the media.
+Also, now that I think of it, Derek was my least favorite person on Hard Knocks this year too – so yea I’m confident in my San Diego pick Thursday Night.

 ## **Detroit Lions** (3.0,+115) | -125 | o(41.5,-110) at
 ## **Chicago Bears** (-3.0,-135) | +105 | u(41.5,-110)
 11-10-2019 11:00:00 MST